-Certain of the directors and officers of the Company also serve as directors and/or officers of other companies involved in natural resource exploration and development, and consequently, there exists the possibility for such directors and officers to be in a position of conflict.
+Certain directors and officers of the Company also serve as directors and/or officers of other companies involved in natural resource exploration and development.
+Consequently, such directors and officers can be in a position of conflict.
 Any decision made by any of such directors and officers involving the Company will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of the Company and its shareholders.
-In addition, each of the directors is required to declare and refrain from voting on any matter in which such director may have a conflict of interest in accordance with the procedures set forth in the Business Corporations Act (Ontario) and other applicable laws.
+In addition, each of the directors is required to declare and refrain from voting on any matter in which such a director may have a conflict of interest following the procedures outlined in the Business Corporations Act (Ontario) and other applicable laws.

 The Company's operations are subject to receiving and maintaining permits and licenses from appropriate governmental authorities from time to time.
 Although GPM currently has all required permits and licenses for its operations as currently conducted, there is no assurance that delays will not occur in connection with obtaining all necessary renewals of such permits and licenses for the existing operations or additional permits or licenses for all future new operations.
 Prior to any development on any of its properties, GPM must receive permits and licenses from appropriate governmental authorities.
-There can be no assurance that GPM will receive and/or continue to hold all permits and licenses necessary to develop or continue operating at any particular property, or that any such licenses or permits awarded will not be canceled pursuant to applicable legislation.
+There can be no assurance that GPM will receive and continue to hold all permits and licenses necessary to develop or continue operating at any particular property or that any such licenses or permits awarded will not be canceled pursuant to applicable legislation.